masterpwrpuf/CavemanNPC/README.md

 # Possible Features
 * A custom boss with music relevant to the current Music Box
 * Add more lore as to how Rokk came to this place and time
+* Make the NPC bound, like the Wizard, and found underground

 # Known Bugs
 * ~~Rokk's attack doesn't actually do damage 100% of the time.
 Not sure why, or how to fix it currently.~~